dereneaton/ipyrad/docs/HPC_script.rst

 very slowly, and ipyrad would quit after a few minutes if it didn't find the connected CPUs it was looking for.
-To work around this the user can spin up ipcluster with the arguments listed below, then add in a sleep command to tell the system to wait a few minutes, and then the ipyrad command.
+To work around this the user can spin up ipcluster with the arguments listed below, then add in a sleep command to tell the system to wait a minute, and then the ipyrad command.

 .. parsed-literal::

     ## Login in to an interactive node
-    user@login$ qsub -I -l nodes=4:ppn=8 -l walltime=24:00:00
+    user@login$ qsub -I -l nodes=1:ppn=20 -l walltime=24:00:00

     ## Now that you are on the compute node, start an ipcluster instance
-    ## with --profile=ipyrad and send it to run in the background (daemonize)
-    user@compute$ ipcluster start --n 48 --engines=MPI --ip=* --profile=ipyrad --daemonize
+    user@compute$ ipcluster start --n 20 --daemonize

-    ## Wait for ipcluster to fire up properly.
-Sleeping for 60 seconds typically
+    ## Wait for ipcluster.
+Sleeping for 60 seconds should be sufficient.
-    ## is sufficient, but YMMV.
     sleep 60

     ## Then run ipyrad like normal but with --ipcluster so it knows to look for
     ## your specific ipcluster instance.
-    user@compute$ ipyrad -p params-test.txt -s 2 -c 48 --ipcluster
+    user@compute$ ipyrad -p params-test.txt -s 2 --ipcluster